 Exterior repair may be more desirable and less expensive in a few of the following instances:

-- Cost and time are prohibitive for removing and replacing interior walls and fixtures, such as wood paneling, built-in bookshelves, or brick fireplaces can be costly and time-consuming.
+- Removing and replacing interior walls and fixtures like wood paneling, built-in bookshelves, or brick fireplaces can be costly and time-consuming.

-- If you need to repair a bent wall, adding or repairing exterior drainage systems, or correcting the composition, voids, or grading of the soil around the foundation all need excavation, which is best done from the outside.
+- If you need to repair a bent wall, address or update exterior drainage systems, or adjust the soil’s composition, voids, or grading around the foundation, you’ll require excavation.
+Doing this from the outside is best.

 At Crackmasters, our team has over 20+ years of professional experience with cutting-edge basement waterproofing, basement crack repair, and foundation crack repair systems.
 A lifetime guarantee backs our foundation repair services.
 For a free estimate and inspection, contact us today.